lulzzz/FluentDispatch/README.md

     }
 }
 ```
-The value is posted away from the calling thread, being synchronous and non-blocking, to be later processed by the 5 local nodes through the defined resolver.
+The value is posted away from the calling thread, being synchronous and non-blocking, to be later processed by one of the 5 local nodes through the defined resolver.

 ## Advanced Usage
 The nodes support two differents processing strategies: **sequential** or **parallel**.